19051837/fabulous-broccoli/style-guide.md

 ---
 title: Strategies
-subtitle: The style guide provides you with a blueprint of default post and page styles.
+subtitle: We are aiming at proving our customers the most seamless experience in areas where they are struggling with the serious security threats and production environment failures styles.
 The style guide is also a great reference for suggested typographic treatment and styles for your content.
 layout: page
 img_path: ''
 menu: